richhowley/IR-Keyboard/README.md

 IR Keyboard Project page:  http://beersurrender.com/projectirkeyboard

 This is code for an IR Keyboard used to perform YouTube searches on a LG Blu-Ray player.
+Extract IR_Keyboard.zip and put the IR_Keyboard folder into the Arduino Sketches folder.

 The hardware for this projects consists of a PS/2 Keyboard, Teensy 2.0, LCD screen and an IR LED triggered through a transistor, the power source is a 9V battery.